 Love is kind to the least of men, Though he be but a drunken tar.

-3. OTHO'S SONG
+OTHO'S SONG Side 1, Band 3.

-The Chesapeake and Ohio canal, running along the Potomac River's Maryland side, is certainly a different environment from the deep water that inspires most of our songs, but it holds a special meaning for "The

-Boarding Party" as a part of our home waters.
-Nowadays, mules tow its barges only on short tourist runs over the few miles between Washington, D.C., and Great Falls, but at one time the canal extended nearly 185 miles to Cumberland, moving more than 500 boats a day filled with coal, grain, stone and other cargo.
+The Chesapeake and Ohio Canal, running along the Potomac River's Maryland side, is certainly a different environment from the deep water that inspires most of our songs, but it holds a special meaning for "The Boarding Party" as a part of our home waters.
+Nowadays, mules tow its barges only on short tourist runs over the few miles between Washington, D. C., and Great Falls, but at one time the canal extended nearly 185 miles to Cumberland, moving more than 500 boats a day filled with coal, grain, stone and other cargo.
 Begun in 1828, it took 22 trouble-filled years to complete, with an investment equivalent, as a percentage of the gross national product, to the effort of putting a man on the moon.
-For the people who tended its locks and captained its boats, the C&O was a way of life, until a catastrophic flood and competition from the Baltimore and Ohio Railroad (ironically begun the same day as the canal's ground-breaking) ended its operation in 1924.
+For the people who tended its locks and captained its boats, the C&O was a way of life, until a catastrophic flood and competititon from the Baltimore and Ohio Railroad (ironically begun the same day as the canal's ground-breaking) ended its operation in 1924.

 Songs from the C&O's working years, however, are rare indeed, and we're pleased to be able to include one of them here, learned from a man who came as close as anyone ever did to having the canal flowing in his veins.

 Otho Swain was born on a C&O canal boat at Stop Lock at Great Falls, on July 24, 1901.
 His grandfather helped build the canal.
 His father, besides spending many years as a lock-tender (Swain's Lock was named for him), was also a canal boatman, as were Otho's several uncles and uncles-in-law, and Swains still abound in C&O country.
-Otho stayed with the boat where he was born for several years, then moved with his father to live at the Get some money just as sure as hell, It's honey, darling of mine.
+Otho stayed with the boat where he was born for several years, then moved with his father to live at the lock.
+"I was about eight when he left the boat, but I helped him," Otho reminisced many years later.